eightyseven76/simpleshulkers/README.md

 We have lots of ideas for the future of Simple Shulkers!
 Here's a glimpse of what we're considering:

-* **More Wood Types**: Expanding the collection to include shulker boxes for all vanilla wood types (Dark Oak, Acacia, Jungle, Cherry, Mangrove, Bamboo).
+* **More Wood Types**: Expanding the collection to include shulker boxes for all vanilla wood types (Dark Oak, Cherry, Mangrove, Bamboo).
 * **Dyeable Wooden Shulkers**: Adding the ability to dye wooden shulker boxes for better organization and personalization, just like vanilla ones.
 * **Potential Upgrades**: Exploring balanced upgrade paths for wooden shulkers (e.g., slightly increased capacity or minor utility features) while keeping them distinct from End-game shulkers.
 * **Enhanced Configuration**: Implementing more detailed server-side configuration options for pack makers, such as tweaking recipes, capacities, or which shulkers are enabled.